health coverage tax form 1095

 The Patient Protection and Affordable Care Act (ACA) requires that almost everyone in the U.S. have health coverage that qualifies as minimum essential coverage.
 U.S. taxpayers must be able to provide proof of such coverage for themselves and their dependents.
 Form 1095 is required to report information about offers of health coverage and enrollment in health coverage for federal tax purposes.
 Depending on the source of your health care coverage during the tax year, you may receive a Form 1095-B, a Form 1095-C, or even both.

-- If you signed up for electronic delivery of your Form 1095, you will be notified by email from DoNotReplyemail@example.com to view your form on the Benefits Connection website as soon as it's available.
-Form 1095 for the 2018 tax year is expected to be available for electronic delivery on or after January 22, 2019.
+- Starting in 2021, if you signed up for electronic delivery of your Form 1095, you will be notified by email to view your form on the BenefitConnect website as soon as it's available.

 what you need to know about form 1095